JeremieLitzler/journal/docs/posts/2021-08-25-reduce-blue-light-exposure/README.md

 It isn’t healthy for your health, because it affects your vision first and then your mind and concentration and much more.

-You can [read this US government document](https://ap.lbl.gov/ehs/safety/nir/assets/docs/Blue%20Light%20Hazard%20Safety%20Tips.pdf) to know more.
+You can [read this Haward School article](https://www.health.harvard.edu/staying-healthy/blue-light-has-a-dark-side) to know more.

 ## How to adjust blue light on Windows 10